-Nutrition and Feeding
+Nutrition and Feeding Systems for Market Lamb Finishing

-Systems for Market Lamb Finishing
+- Lamb Feeding Systems for Finishing

 The purpose of market lamb feeding is to cost-effectively produce a product of marketable quality and quantity.
 Keeping this objective in mind will help you make good business and animal management decisions.

 Sheep and lambs need several nutrients and nutrient classes for optimum growth.
 They are listed below in order of importance.

 - Carbohydrates - In a typical ration, energy is usually the limiting